-High School - Boys have the option of wearing a short or long sleeve navy or white oxford dress shirt.
+High School - Boys have the option of wearing a short or long sleeve navy (with navy buttons) or white oxford dress shirt.
 The oxford dress shirt free of wrinkles and worn fully buttoned with only the uppermost button undone.
 Juniors and Seniors must wear either the cardinal tie or blazer with crest.